Handsome (Handsome album): Reception

-In 1997, Jenny Eliscu wrote for CMJ, "like the bands from which it is descended, Handsome's chief strategy is to combine dramatic vocal melodies, chugging, tandem guitar lines, and pounding rhythms into brief, catchy anthems."
+Jenny Eliscu, in CMJ New Music Monthly, wrote that, "like the bands from which it is descended, Handsome's chief strategy is to combine dramatic vocal melodies, chugging, tandem guitar lines, and pounding rhythms into brief, catchy anthems."
 She claimed, "the powerhouse rhythm section could jackhammer through the strongest bulwark, and any of these songs could turn a crowd of shoegazing ne'er do-wells into a writhing mass of moshers."
 Peter Stepek of AllMusic stated in his review that, "Handsome delivers a distinctive hybrid that is complex and interesting, particularly when, as in "Eden Complex," the band shifts effortlessly from one hook filled section to the next."
 In August 1998, The Lantern named it as one of the "top unheard records of '97".